 • severe pain in the lower abdominal area, which happens because of infection spread to the fallopian tubes.
 It is typically coupled with fever.

 • discharge from the vagina

 • vaginal bleeding between periods, like after vaginal intercourse

 Gonorrhea may be treated and healed.
 The end goal here is to heal the infected persons and their sexual mates.
-In older people gonorrhea is dealt with with an antibiotic that can be oral or by an injection.
+In older people, gonorrhea is dealt with an antibiotic that can be oral or by an injection.
 It is imperative to take all your antibiotics although you may feel better.
 Do not treat your gonorrhea with another person's medication.
 This only makes it difficult to treat yours.
-Because of rising strains of drug-resistant Neisseria gonorrhoea, several medications known as cephalosporin is usually recommended by the Centers for Disease Control and Prevention to address uncomplicated instances of gonorrhea.
+Because of rising strains of drug-resistant Neisseria gonorrhea, several medications known as cephalosporin is usually recommended by the Centers for Disease Control and Prevention to address uncomplicated instances of gonorrhea.

 You can be reinfected in case your partner is not treated.
 It is essential that your partner gets gonorrhea tested and treated.
 Your partner will receive the identical treatment as yours.
 This will help stop further spread of the problem.

 Children born to moms with gonorrhea get a medication in their eyes right after labor and birth to avoid infection.
-However, if infection does happen they are prescribed antibiotics to cure it.
+However, if the infection does happen they are prescribed antibiotics to cure it.
 Word of advice: Do not have sex while being treated.